aliyura/jlod-python/README.md

-JLOD stands for JSON Local Document Database, it is a serverless in-process library that implements a self-contained document-oriented database use for storing small application data within an application without an internet connection.
+JLOD stands for JSON Local Document Database, it is a serverless, no-SQL in-process library that implements a self-contained document-oriented database use for storing small application data within an application without an internet connection.
 The database is like MongoDB, it uses Collection, Documents, and JSON objects.
 The JLOD  is a version of SQLite in document format, the  JLOD collections can be exported to Remote MongoDB collection as well as remote MongoDB collection can also be imported to the JLOD database.

-JLOD is an embedded document-oriented database library.
 Unlike MongoDB.
 JLOD does not have a separate server process.
 JLOD reads and writes the data to ordinary disk files.
 The complete JLOD database along with the collections and the documents are contained in a disk file.
 The folder is a database in JLOD while the file is a collection, and each line in the file is a document.

 Audience